 **Students must have a complete file by November 30, 2017 for scholarship consideration (if eligible.)
 Complete files consists of an application, a paid application fee, official test scores on file, and official transcripts received.

 New Freshman Requirements

-To be admitted to an undergraduate degree program as a regular freshmen you must be a graduate from an approved or regional accredited high school, submit official high school transcript, submit official post-secondary transcript; if applicable, official scores from the ACT or the College Board (SAT), two letters of recommendation from teachers and/or counselors, 500 word essay (The essay is part of the application.), and satisfy the below requirements:
+To be admitted to an undergraduate degree program as a regular freshmen you must be a graduate from an approved or regional accredited high school, submit official hard copy high school transcript or official electronic transcript , submit official post-secondary transcript; if applicable, official scores from the ACT or the College Board (SAT), two letters of recommendation from teachers and/or counselors, 500 word essay (The essay is part of the application.), and satisfy the below requirements:

 An applicant is required to have at least a 2.50, with a preferred grade point average of 2.75 or higher (recalculated academic core) grade point average on 4.00 scale in core academic units.